Frequently Asked Questions

 I offer both in-person and online counseling sessions at the same rates.
 Research shows that online therapy can be just as effective as in-person therapy.
 Rest assured that I put in the same level of effort and care, whether we meet in person or through video.

-What do you work with?
+Who do you work with?

-I work with adults, teenagers, children, veterans, immigrants, older adults, and members of the LGBTQ community.
+I work with adults, children, veterans, immigrants, older adults, and members of the LGBTQ community.
 As a therapist, I support individuals in exploring and accepting their gender identity.

-What is your fee?
 Do you provide free consultation?

 Free 20-minute meeting to see if I'm the right therapist for you.
 We'll decide together if I'm the right fit.
 Contact me for info on therapy session prices.
 Call (408) 219-6676 or email llramos@lilianalramos.com.